-This section describes the testing efforts of the developer and the Evaluation Team as summarized in the public Assurance Activity Report (MDFPP31/WLANCEP10) for Samsung Galaxy Devices on Android 7.1, Version 0.5, November 15, 2017 (AAR).
+This section describes the testing efforts of the developer and the Evaluation Team.
+It is derived from information contained in the Assurance Activity Report (MDFPP31/WLANCEP10/VPNC21) for Samsung Galaxy Devices on Android 8, Version 0.2, May 10, 2018 (AAR).